 In August 2016, the FASB issued ASU 2016-15, Classification of Certain Cash Receipts and Cash Payments.
 ASU 2016-15 addresses how certain cash receipts and cash payments are presented and classified in the statement of cash flows under Topic 230, Statement of Cash Flows, and Other Topics.
 ASU 2016-15 is effective for annual reporting periods, and interim periods therein, beginning after December 15, 2017.
-The adoption of this guidance is not expected to have an effect on the Company's consolidated financial statements.
+The Company does not expect the adoption of this guidance to have a material impact on its consolidated financial statements.